 The older waiter, like Hemingway, empathizes with the plight of the old man.
 When your place of rest isn’t a home, the world can feel like a prison, so having access to a space that counteracts this feeling is crucial.
 What kind of a place is that?
 The older waiter surmises that “the light of course” matters, but the place must be “clean and pleasant” too.
 Additionally, the place should not have music or be a bar: it must let you preserve the quiet dignity of yourself.

-Lastly, the older waiter’s musings about God clue the reader about his shared loneliness with the old man.
+Lastly, the older waiter’s musings about God clue the reader into his shared loneliness with the old man.
 In a stream of consciousness, the older waiter recites traditional Christian prayers with “nada” in place of “God,” “Father,” “Heaven,” and other symbols of divinity.
 A bartender describes the waiter as “otro locos mas” (translation: another crazy), and the waiter concludes that his plight must be insomnia.

 This belies the irony of loneliness: only the lonely recognize it.
 The older waiter lacks confidence, youth, and belief in a greater good.
 He recognizes these traits in the old man, as they both share a need for a clean, well-lighted place long after most people fall asleep.
 Yet, the younger waiter and the bartender don’t recognize these traits as loneliness, just the ramblings and shortcomings of crazy people.